awsdocs/aws-cloud-map-developer-guide/doc_source/access-control-managing-permissions.md

 + **AWSCloudMapRegisterInstanceAccess** – Grants read\-only access to namespaces and services, and grants permission to register and deregister service instances
 + **AWSCloudMapFullAccess** – Provides full access to all AWS Cloud Map actions

-**Note**
-You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.
-You can also create your own custom IAM policies to allow permissions for AWS Cloud Map API actions\.
-You can attach these custom policies to the IAM users or groups that require those permissions\.

 ## Customer Managed Policy Examples<a name="access-policy-examples-for-sdk-cli"></a>

 You can create your own custom IAM policies to allow permissions for AWS Cloud Map actions\.
 You can attach these custom policies to the IAM users or groups that require the specified permissions\.
 These policies work when you are using the AWS Cloud Map API, the AWS SDKs, or the AWS CLI\.
 The following examples show permissions for several common use cases\.
 For the policy that grants a user full access to AWS Cloud Map, see [Permissions Required to Use the AWS Cloud Map Console](#console-required-permissions)\.